brandur/sorg/content/drafts/acid.md

    too hard to implement, but if you want to improve its speed or efficiency then you quickly need to move to something more elaborate which gets complicated fast.
-   With an ACID database, you'll get a very fast, very efficient, and very correct locking system built-in for free.
+   With an ACID database, you'll get a fast, efficient, and correct locking system built-in for free.

 3. ***It's probably not right.*** Locks and software are hard.
 Implementing your own system _is_ going to yield